algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 **Frustrations:**

-- Lack of Polish: They dislike buggy games, have poor controls, or do not feel responsive—especially when trying a new game genre.
+- Lack of polish: They dislike buggy games, have poor controls, or do not feel responsive—especially when trying a new game genre.
 - Unintuitive Controls: They would quickly loose interest if the game’s controls are not intuitive or responsive enough to quick inputs.

 **Preferred Features:**